isc-projects/kea/doc/sphinx/arm/hooks.rst

 .. note::

-   Some of these libraries are available with the base code, while others are only shared with organizations who contribute to Kea's development through paid ISC support contracts.
+   Some of these libraries are available with the base code, while others are premium libraries available for purchase, or only shared with organizations who contribute to Kea's development through paid ISC support contracts.
 Paid support includes professional engineering assistance, advance security notifications, input into ISC's roadmap planning, and many other benefits, while helping keep Kea sustainable in the long term.
 ISC encourages companies and organizations